-(ii) may close any meeting, or portion thereof, that concerns matters or information that pertains to national security, employment matters, or briefings on litigation in which the Council is interested; and (B) If any meeting or portion is closed, the Council concerned shall notify local newspapers in the major fishing ports within its region (and in other major, affected fishing ports), including in that notification the time and place of the meeting.
+- (B) If any meeting or portion is closed, the Council concerned shall provide notice by any means that will result in wide publicity in the major fishing ports of the region (and in other major fishing ports having a direct interest in the affected fishery), except that e-mail notification and website postings alone are not sufficient, including in that notification the time and place of the meeting.
 This subparagraph does not require notification regarding any brief closure of a portion of a meeting in order to discuss employment or other internal administrative matters.
-Subparagraphs (D) and (F) of paragraph (2) shall not apply to any meeting or portion thereof that is so closed.

-(4) Each Council shall establish appropriate procedures applicable to it and to its committee and advisory panels for ensuring confidentiality of the statistics that may be submitted to it by Federal or State authorities, and may be voluntarily submitted to it by private persons; including, but not limited to, procedures for the restriction of Council employee access and the prevention of conflicts of interest; except that such procedures, in the case of statistics submitted to the Council by a State or by the Secretary under section 402(b), must be consistent with the laws and regulations of that State, or with the procedures of the Secretary, as the case may be, concerning the confidentiality of the statistics.

-(5) Each Council shall specify those procedures that are necessary or appropriate to ensure that the committees and advisory panels established under subsection (g) are involved, on a continuing basis, in the development and amendment of fishery management plans.

-(6) At any time when a Council determines it appropriate to consider new information from a State or Federal agency or from a Council advisory body, the Council shall give comparable consideration to new information offered at that time by interested members of the public.
+Subparagraphs (D) and (F) of paragraph (2) shall not apply to any meeting or portion thereof that is so closed. - (4) Each Council shall establish appropriate procedures applicable to it and to its committee and advisory panels for ensuring confidentiality of the statistics that may be submitted to it by Federal or State authorities, and may be voluntarily submitted to it by private persons; including, but not limited to, procedures for the restriction of Council employee access and the prevention of conflicts of interest; except that such procedures, in the case of statistics submitted to the Council by a State or by the Secretary under section 402(b), must be consistent with the laws and regulations of that State, or with the procedures of the Secretary, as the case may be, concerning the confidentiality of the statistics. - (5) Each Council shall specify those procedures that are necessary or appropriate to ensure that the committees and advisory panels established under subsection (g) are involved, on a continuing basis, in the development and amendment of fishery management plans. - (6) At any time when a Council determines it appropriate to consider new information from a State or Federal agency or from a Council advisory body, the Council shall give comparable consideration to new information offered at that time by interested members of the public.
 Interested parties shall have a reasonable opportunity to respond to new data or information before the Council takes final action on conservation and management measures.

-(j) DISCLOSURE OF FINANCIAL INTEREST AND RECUSAL.--
+(j) DISCLOSURE OF FINANCIAL INTEREST AND RECUSAL.-

-(1) For the purposes of this subsection--

-(A) the term "affected individual" means an individual who--

-(i) is nominated by the Governor of a State for appointment as a voting member of a Council in accordance with subsection (b)(2); or

-(ii) is a voting member of a Council appointed--

-(I) under subsection (b)(2); or

-(II) under subsection (b)(5) who is not subject to disclosure and recusal requirements under the laws of an Indian tribal government; and

-(B) the term "designated official" means a person with expertise in Federal conflict-of-interest requirements who is designated by the Secretary, in consultation with the Council, to attend Council meetings and make determinations under paragraph (7)(B).
+- (1) For the purposes of this subsection- - (A) the term "affected individual" means an individual who- - (i) is nominated by the Governor of a State for appointment as a voting member of a Council in accordance with subsection (b)(2); or - (ii) is a voting member of a Council appointed- - (I) under subsection (b)(2): or - (II) under subsection (b)(5) who is not subject to disclosure and recusal requirements under the laws of an Indian tribal government; and - (B) the term "designated official" means a person with expertise in Federal conflict-of-interest requirements who is designated by the Secretary, in consultation with the Council, to attend Council meetings and make determinations under paragraph (7)(B).

-(2) Each affected individual must disclose any financial interest held by-- in any harvesting, processing, or marketing activity that is being, or will be, undertaken within any fishery over which the Council concerned has jurisdiction.

-(A) that individual;

-- (B) the spouse, minor child, or partner of that individual; and - (C) any organization (other than the Council) in which that individual is serving as an officer, director, trustee, partner, or employee;
+- (2) Each affected individual must disclose any financial interest held by- - (A) that individual; - (B) the spouse, minor child, or partner of that individual; and - (C) any organization (other than the Council) in which that individual is serving as an officer, director, trustee, partner, or employee;